SoftwareAG/cumulocity-asset-properties-widget/README.md

 ## Installation

-### To install the widget-plugin in the Custom Cockpit application, follow the steps below:
+To install the Asset properties 2.0 widget plugin, you must add the plugin package to the extensions first and then install it on the desired custom application.

+#### To add the plugin package to extensions

 1. Navigate to Administration > Ecosystem > Extensions
 2. Click  **Add extension package** to upload the zip file